kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 This kep outlines how to add support for the CPU, Memory and Topology Managers in kubelet for Windows.
-The Managers are already available and support in kubelet on Linux and there have been requests to sig-windows to add support on Windows to help with workloads that require co-located workloads.
+The Managers are already available and support in kubelet on Linux and there have been requests to sig-windows to add support on Windows to help with workloads that require co-location.
 The goal of the KEP is to add Windows support without significant changes to the Managers logic while providing the same feature sets available on Linux today.